 Understanding private health insurance can be complicated.
 This section is designed to help make things a little easier for you.
 It contains some important information about our covers along with explanations of commonly used terms you might not be familiar with.
-It also gives you an overview of some of our key rules.

 Helping you choose the right cover